10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Sorting, classification, early money concepts

-Empty a coin jar and let your child sort coins by size, colour, or value.
+Empty out a coin jar and let your child loose on it.
+Sort by size, by colour, by value — whatever attribute they want to try first.
 For K2 children, introduce basic money concepts: "If this toy costs 50 cents, which coins could we use to pay?"

 Game 7: Building Block Towers